sintefenergy/shop-documentation/book/datatypes.md

 ```
 (datatype:int)=
 ## int
 An integer, a number without decimals.
-For example, it is used to denote number of generators through [](generator:num_gen) attribute.
+For example, it is used to denote number of generators on a plant through the [](plant:num_gen) attribute.
 - [Yaml example](yaml:int)
 - [pyshop example](pyshop:scalar)